dudepare/dudepare.github.io/_posts/2015-08-03-Traversing-a-Dictionary-in-Django-Template-Language.md

     {% endraw %}

 > Knowing how to iterate through a dictionary in Django Template Language was very vital information for me to finish my homework in lesson three.

+# Best practices
+Later on, I found out dictionaries are not recommended to be used in templates because they are unordered.
+It is better to use list of lists with two elements.
+The first one being the key and the second one being the value.

+*e.g.*
+`[[[key1], [value1, value2, value3]], [[key2], [value1, value2, value3]] ]`